1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 Cons:

-1. I have successfully re-wired a several components of the car.
+.
+I have successfully re-wired several components of the car.
 After being re-wired the circuit got better electricity and often worked better.
 Some of the re-wiring acts as anti-theft.

-2. It has a semi-persistent valve cover gasket oil leak as the rear half moon is not as high as the engine block.
+.
+It has a semi-persistent valve cover gasket oil leak as the rear half moon is not as high as the engine block.
 When I raise the half-moon with silicone the leak stops for a while.
-In no other place is engine oil leaking in any significant amount.
+This makes it look like there is a rear main leak but I am not sure that there is one.

 I drove it loaded down with my stuff from Sonora to Santa Cruz and the oil didn't get dirty.